Bytecoin (BCN) Price Hits $0.0003

 According to CryptoCompare, “Bytecoin (BCN) is the first currency based on the CryptoNote technology and launched back in July, 2012.
 BCN protects your privacy with completely untraceable and anonymous transactions so it is deservedly called the next generation anonymous cryptocurrency.
 It is a fully independent currency which has been developing separately from Bitcoin and its forks.
 The basis for the creation of Bytecoin was the CryptoNote unique technology. “

-It is usually not presently possible to buy alternative cryptocurrencies such as Bytecoin directly using U.S. dollars.
-Investors seeking to acquire Bytecoin should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Bytecoin using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Bytecoin directly using U.S. dollars.
+Investors seeking to trade Bytecoin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Bytecoin using one of the exchanges listed above.

 Receive News & Updates for Bytecoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bytecoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.